IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 |    | Descriptions
  -- | --
 A |Gadolinium-injected sequence
-B |Incomplete brain coverage or abnormal subject positioning (subject rotation) C |Significant movement artifacts (“wrinkles” or “blur” or cortex duplication) or in a critical area for the study D |Significant signal loss (susceptibility artifact) or in a critical area for the study E |Eye artifacts encroaching on the brain
+B |Non-compliant brain coverage according to the protocol or abnormal subject positioning (subject rotation) C |Significant movement artifacts (“wrinkles” or “blur” or cortex duplication) or in a critical area for the study D |Significant signal loss (susceptibility artifact) or in a critical area for the study E |Eye artifacts spill over to the brain
 F |Significant non-uniformity of intensity (bias inhomogeneity) G |Background noise or folding ghost artifact with an impact on the brain H |Very low gray/white matter contrast
 I |Inconsistent segmentations
 J |Poor alignment in MNI
-K |Unexpected anatomical anomalies/pathologies not accounted for by the protocol L |Others
+K |Unexpected anatomical anomalies/pathologies not covered by the protocol L |Other artifacts

 How to check each criteria is detailed below with examples.

 #### A. Gadolinium-injected sequence
-Look atthe first mosaic ("Zoomed-in mosaic view of the brain") in the report.
+Look at the first mosaic ("Zoomed-in mosaic view of the brain") in the report.

 /!\ *When you're not an expert, it can be very difficult to see the difference between injected and non-injected sequences.*

-![T1w with and without gadolinium](images/qc_T1w_gadolinium.png "T1w with and without gadolinium") **Figure** :  **A1**: *T1W without gadolinium* **A2**: *Gadolinium-injected T1w (from https://doi.org/10.1016/j.media.2021.102219.)* **A3**: *Gadolinium-injected T1w*.
+![T1w with and without gadolinium](images/qc_T1w_gadolinium.png "T1w with and without gadolinium")

+**Figure** :  **A1**: *T1W without gadolinium* **A2**: *Gadolinium-injected T1w (from https://doi.org/10.1016/j.media.2021.102219.)* **A3**: *Gadolinium-injected T1w*.

-#### B. Incomplete brain coverage or abnormal subject positioning (subject rotation)
+#### B. Non-compliant brain coverage according to the protocol or abnormal subject positioning (subject rotation)

+/!\ *In the case of certain studies, total non-coverage of the brain may be deliberate, so check the acquisition protocol.*

 Look at the first mosaic in the report ("Zoomed-in mosaic view of the brain"), in particular the extreme sections (bottom and top of the brain) and the sagittal mosaic, which allows you to quickly see whether or not the brain is fully covered.

-/!\ *In the case of certain studies, total non-coverage of the brain may be deliberate, so check the acquisition protocol.*

 #### C.Significant movement artifacts (“wrinkles” or “blur” or cortex duplication) or in a critical area for the study